A Life At Work by Thomas Moore

 I remember when I and my older brother and sister were all in high school at the same time.
 They started having those classes about college and appointments with their counselor about what they wanted to do for their career.

-I remember watching them anguish over the decision on where to go to college.
-What programs they offered.
-What type of score would they need to get on their ACT or SAT to even get into college.
+I remember watching their anguish over the decision of where to go to college.
+What programs did they offer?
+What score would they need on their ACT or SAT to get into college?

 All of it seemed so foreign, frightening, and something I never wanted to have to deal with any time soon until it was my turn.

-It was just as painful, and anguish filled for me.
-I was 18, graduating high school, no clue what I wanted to do, or what school to go to.
+It was just as painful and anguish-filled for me.
+I was 18, graduating high school, with no clue what I wanted to do or what school to go to.
 So I just settled for the state college because my father said he would have three kids in college, and that was all he could afford.

 Even after I was in college, I kept switching my major.
-I mean, how’s an 18-year-old supposed to know what they’re calling is.
+How’s an 18-year-old supposed to know what their life’s work will be?
 I was clueless.

-I finally settled on a major and graduated and got a job.
-My corporate America journey began in sales, and then marketing, and now running my own marketing agency for 14 years.
+I finally settled on a major and graduated, and got a job.
+My corporate America journey began in sales and then marketing, and now been running my own marketing agency for 14 years.